Rafiul-Islam/Task-Keeper/README.md

  npm install
  ```

- run the project on 8080 port with this following command
+Builds the application and starts a webserver with hot loading.
+Runs on `http://localhost:8080/`

  ```
  npm start